 Prevention Task Force Members

-- Kelli Raker (Chair), Coordinator for Violence Prevention Programs, Student Wellness
+- Kelli Raker (Chair), former Coordinator for Violence Prevention Programs, Student Wellness

 - Aaron Bachenheimer, Director, Office of Fraternity & Sorority Life and Community Involvement

 - Adrienne Cromwell, Director of Advising, Study Abroad Office

 - Alison Spannaus, Associate Director, New Student & Carolina Parent Programs